Skip to main content

 Vomiting

 Your puppy’s new diet contains a higher fat content than many commercial kibble dog foods.
 Each recipe is carefully formulated to include healthy fats and oils that promote coat health and facilitate growth in your pet.
-Vomiting once or twice is normal for a dog transitioning to fresh food, but you should take your dog to the vet if vomiting is persistent, severe, and lasts longer than three days.
+Your dog vomiting once or twice is normal when transitioning to fresh food, but you should take your dog to the vet if vomiting is persistent, severe, and lasts longer than three days.

 Regurgitation